 Snow Crash.
 A Mafia-controlled pizza delivery company, chaingun battles with aircraft carriers, ninja skateboard couriers, and intersections being shut down by sniper fire from rival road construction companies are just the beginning.
 Eventually you get to the part with the supersonic attack dogs and the Badass Biker who has a nuclear torpedo in his motorcycle's sidecar.
 Then you get to the supersonic motorcycle swordfights....on the internet.

-In MEG, the main character Jonas Taylor gets swallowed by a 40 ton shark and manages to cut through the stomach lining to get into the heart chamber.
-Then he rips the heart and manages to go back through the stomach and reach the surface with only a broken escape pod, an air tank, a mask and a 200 million year old tooth.
+In MEG, Jonas Taylor is swallowed by a 40 ton shark and he cuts through the stomach lining to get into the heart chamber.
+Then he rips the heart and goes back through the stomach and reach the surface with only a broken escape pod, an air tank, a mask and a 200 million year old tooth.
 Logical?
 HELL NO!
 Awesome?
 Yeah!

 ...remind us of the pictures clever children sometimes draw "out of their own head," where you will see a modern villa on the right, two knights in helmets fighting in the foreground, and a tiger grinning in a jungle on the left, the several objects being brought together because the artist thinks each pretty, and perhaps still more because he remembers seeing them in other pictures.